History of ACS Distance Education

 It was decided at that point that the ethical and financially pragmatic thing to do was to reduce resources put into government accreditation.
 This would allow a higher % of resources to be put into provision of service to students; and to keep course fees from rising too high.

 In 1991 ACS licensed Home Study College of South Africa to represent it in that country.
 Many ACS courses were offered and delivered in that part of the world through HSA following that deal.
 In 1993, ACS acquired rights to use a range of HSA course materials, which were adapted and expanded upon by ACS academics to produce a variety of additional courses.
 Over the years since those courses have be significantly rewritten and updated to reflect the needs of an increasingly global education market.

 The 90's also saw another major change in the school with the introduction of the internet.

 ACS was one of the first colleges to put significant resources into developing web sites; and following that into developing an online training system.
+We have been delivering courses online ever since.
 As such, the profile of ACS web sites grew well beyond what would have been expected for a small college that it was.
 It maintains an extremely strong web presence even today, because of the foundation laid in the early and mid 1990's.

 With this expanded web presence came an increased international awareness of ACS and our unique range of courses.
 This attracted attention from many quarters.